 Can be found in

-the download section:
+the RTCM download section:

 maps and EDITART.EXE to view/modify/create Artwork.
+Plus some other neat

 ETTiNGRiNDER's new EGwhaven:

+Be aware of ETTiNGRiNDER's EGwhaven source code modification.
 It's a bug fixed, tweaked and feature version of Witchaven 1 and

-EGwhaven was made.
+EGwhaven was created!

 WH2 will read the Registered Maps and ART if you compile a GRP file and name it

 STUFF.DAT.
 Any map or ART on the -outside- of the GRP

 will take priority over what's in the GRP file.
 One who is familiar with other BUILD Games would expect the LOOKUP.DAT,